-CCSD board president files motion addressing claims
+CCSD board member files motion addressing claims

 FARMINGTON — Central Consolidated School District Board President Randy Manning has filed a motion to dismiss allegations he does not live in the section of the district he represents and that he misused public funds.